50 Best Things To Do In Sri Lanka in 2023

 There seems to have been a lot of turmoil in recent months and years about the ruling political party, but it doesn't seem to be anything too extreme.

-It is certainly nothing like what went on during the Sri Lankan civil war that ended more than 10 years ago.
+It is certainly nothing like what went on during the Sri Lankan civil war that ended over 15 years ago.

 I can't remember meeting a single Sri Lankan who was anything but incredibly friendly and there seems to be little or no bad feelings coming from locals towards tourists.